AxelNennker/indy-client/getting-started.md

 Alice _attempts_ to accept the invitation from Faber College.

 ```
-ALICE> accept invitation from Faber
+ALICE> accept request from Faber
 Expanding Faber to "Faber College"
 Invitation not yet verified.
 Link not yet synchronized.